robotpony/w42/content/blog/2025/how-i-use-ai-tools-and-how-they-are-changing-software-development.md

 But the more dangerous problem is that AI coding is like automating a **loaded gun**.
 Less experienced developers can build enormous, complex systems with AI assistance before realizing they've made fundamental design mistakes.
 It's like the old *ways to shoot yourself in the foot in various programming languages* joke, except now you can do it much more quickly and with larger guns.

-The pattern I see is "vibe coding"—relying too heavily on the AI's intuition without architectural guidance.
+The pattern I see is that vibe coding relies too heavily on the AI's intuition without architectural guidance.
 When you're building something large with minimal constraints, everything from abstraction names to component design becomes random chance.
 This has always been true, but with AI tools, you reach the point of no return much more quickly.

 **Sunk cost spirals** are particularly insidious.
 Human plus AI can continue down obviously wrong paths for surprisingly long periods.
 The solution isn't better prompting, it's stepping back and questioning the entire approach.
 Sometimes you need to throw out the branch and start over.